xAleksandar/Marketplace/README.md

 # NFT Marketplace

 The main object of this project is to have a highly (gas) efficient and secure set of contracts with a simple frontend for interaction with them.
+This is done by using Clones and some other patterns to reduce gas costs, while maintaining the security level high.

 # Features